jouisseuse/gym-cooking/README.md

 - Partners: partner_svo_estimates[j] for every partner

 This means a selfish partner is more compatible with `None`, while an altruistic partner is more compatible with cooperative subtasks.
-- If an ego agent beileves its partner is selfish, it becomes more likely to assign itself the necessary work instead of waiting.
+- If an ego agent believes its partner is selfish, it becomes more likely to assign itself the necessary work instead of waiting.

 *Practical Notes:*
 - **SVO-dependent None policy:**  A selfish agent on the None subtask needs to actually stay put, otherwise its random-walk None-policy accidentally triggers interact() and the agent looks like it's helping.
 We scale none_action_prob = max(0.5, |cos(theta)|^0.5) so theta=0 gives prob=1.0 (always (0,0)).